scalableminds/webknossos-libs/CONTRIBUTING.md

 # or if you're using yarn
 yarn global add proxay
 ```
-When running the `./test.sh` script on iOS, it is also necessary to install `minio` using the following command:
+When running the `./test.sh` script on MacOS, it is also necessary to install `minio` using the following command:

 ```bash
 brew install minio